LittleCodingFox/ToastOS/README.md

 # Building the OS

 Typically you'll want to either run `make clean run-linux` or `make clean debug-linux`.
+You can optionally add `ENABLE_KVM=1` at the end to have a faster emulation if your system supports KVM.